thiagodp/concordialang/doc/langspec/asl-en.md

 Example 3 (*file*):
 ```
 Constraints:
+  - "Username":
-  - "Username" value is in "my file" at column "username"
+    - value is in "my file" at column "username"
+    -
   - "Password" value is in "my file" at column "password" and line as "username"
 ```

 Example 4 (*value constraints*):
 ```

+Contraint for "Username":
+  - "length" is greater than 1
+  Otherwise I must see the text ${msg_min_length}
+  - "value" is in "user_table" at column "username"
+  Otherwise I must see the text ${msg_invalid_username}
+  - "min_length" is in "query_profession" at column "min" with parameter from "profession"

 Constraints:
-  - "Username" length must be greater than 1
+  - "Username" has length greater than 1
     Otherwise I must see the text ${msg_min_length}

-  - "Username" length must be less than 31
+  - "Username" has length must be less than 31
     Otherwise I must see the text ${msg_max_length}

-  - "Password" length must be greater than 5
+  - "Password" has length greater than 5
     Otherwise I must see the text ${msg_password_too_weak}
       And I must see "Password" with color "red"
 ```